blloop/weeklies-alpha/README.md

 ## Development

-### v1.0:
+### v1.1

-Initial Release, Basic Features!
+Simple event addition with cell selection

+- You can now add an event by selection the cell in the calendar
+- Modified the color choices for improved contrast
+- Expanded the color choices to 7 different colors
+- Improved
-* Simple event handling with easy to use UI
+- Simple event handling with easy to use UI
-* Add, modify, and delete events with ease
+- Add, modify, and delete events with ease
-* Choose between 4 accent colors with an option for 24 hour time
+- Choose between 4 accent colors with an option for 24 hour time

 ### Upcoming Changes

 - Integration of 'regular' events among weeklies
-- More settings options
 - Confirmation dialog before event deletion
 - Custom error messages